ssbc/ssb-subset-replication-spec/README.md

 The query parameter is interface similar to [JITDB] except the data array should be unbounded.
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
-To get the latest 10 post messages of a particular user the following query can be used:
+To get the latest 10 post messages of a particular feed the following query can be used:

 ```
 options: { limit 10, reverse: true},